David-Motari/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## 0-run
 Is a shell script to run a python file.
 ## File 1:
-Writes a Shell script that runs Python code
+A Shell script that runs Python code
 ## File 2:
-Write a Python script that prints a given string followed by a new line
+A Python script that prints a given string followed by a new line
 ## File 3:
-prints the integer stored in the variable "number", followed by "Battery street", followed by a new line.
+Prints the integer stored in the variable "number", followed by "Battery street", followed by a new line.
 ## File 4:
-prints the float stored in the variable "number" with a precision of 2 digits.
+Prints the float stored in the variable "number" with a precision of 2 digits.
 ## File 5:
-prints 3 times a string stored in the variable "str", followed by its first 9 characters
+Prints 3 times a string stored in the variable "str", followed by its first 9 characters
 ## File 6:
-prints string
+Prints string
 ## File 7:
 Splices up a string
 ## File 8: